wernerglinka/metalsmith-prism/README.md

 ## Dual Module Support (ESM and CommonJS)

-This plugin supports both ESM and CommonJS environments:
+This plugin supports both ESM and CommonJS environments with no configuration needed:

 - ESM: `import prism from 'metalsmith-prism'`
 - CommonJS: `const prism = require('metalsmith-prism')`

+The package detects your environment automatically and provides the appropriate module format.
+This makes it compatible with both modern ESM projects and legacy CommonJS codebases.

 While this plugin adds all the required Prism HTML markup, **prism.css** must be included on the page to provide the syntax coloring.
 The plugin:

+- Supports both ESM and CommonJS environments
 - Automatically handles language dependencies
 - Supports HTML entity decoding
 - Can add line numbers